Ycalk/Confinement/README.md

 2) **Be mindful** of the green cells, as they can cause the Red cubes to move faster and potentially escape your traps.

 # Build
-To build this game you also need [MonoGame Extension](https://github.com/Ycalk/MonoGame-Architecture) add reference to this project and press F5.
+To build this game you also need [MonoGame Extension](https://github.com/Ycalk/MonoGame-Architecture).
+Add reference to this project and press F5.

 # Media
 ![image](https://github.com/Ycalk/Confinement/assets/118367882/eb6855bd-0f73-4771-8ecc-3fcfe3987af3)